froots/froots.github.io/_posts/2011-04-26-testing-backbone-apps-with-jasmine-sinon-3.md

 });
 {% endhighlight %}

-First we create our controller for testing.
+First we create our router instance for testing.
 We then create a bare *Backbone.js* Collection object to act as the <code>Todos</code> collection that will be returned when we stub out its constructor function.
 Finally, we create *Sinon.JS* stubs for both the <code>TodoListView</code> constructor and the <code>Todos</code> collection constructor, returning a new *Backbone.js* View and our bare collection respectively.

 Now to write the specs:

-##### <code>AppController.spec.js</code>:
+##### <code>AppRouter.spec.js</code>:

 {% highlight javascript %}
 describe("Index handler", function() {